-I frequently teach with Stone Stick Control book pp. 5 – 7.
+I frequently teach with Stone Stick Control pp. 5 – 7.
 Here are some basic (beginning) drum set exercises I use from these 72 sticking exercises.
 I have the student play eighth notes or quarter notes on a closed hi-hat and play the R’s on the bass drum and the L’s on the snare drum.
 I encourage them to try both right AND left hands on the hi-hat.
 Some students take to “open playing” and I encourage them to continue developing this technique.
-Starting with eighth notes seems to be the easiest for students.
+Starting with eighth notes seems to be the easier for most students.

 #67 Quarter Note Ride:

 Later I have students move to the ride cymbal (including the bell) and add the hi-hat on beats 2 and 4 and then all 4 beats.
 Finally, I have them return to the hi-hat and use various open and closed patterns.